Celebrity Autopsies With Disturbing Discoveries

 John Bonham

 Led Zeppelin might be the quintessential classic rock, blues rock, and hard rock band.
-They're at least one of the most popular acts in history — the fifth-best-selling act in the U.S., according to the RIAA, with more than 112 albums sold.
-More than 24 million of those are of the group's 1971 LP "Led Zeppelin IV," which contains some of the band's most famous songs, including "Black Dog," "Rock and Roll," and "Stairway to Heaven."
-Along with the howling vocals of Robert Plant and the guitar acrobatics of Jimmy Page, those tunes became classic rock staples because of the energetic, thunderous drumming of John Bonham.
+They're at least one of the most popular acts in history, being the fifth best-selling act in the U.S., with more than 112 albums sold.
+Over 24 million of those are of the group's 1971 LP "Led Zeppelin IV," which contains some of the band's most famous songs, including "Black Dog," "Rock and Roll," and "Stairway to Heaven."
+Along with the howling vocals of Robert Plant and the guitar acrobatics of Jimmy Page, those tunes became classic rock staples thanks to the energetic, thunderous drumming of John Bonham.

 Advertisement